 A crouched body and tucked tail may mean your kitty is in pain or ill.
 Look for half-closed eyes, downcast ears, or a blank expression.
 Obviously a kitty lying on her side but unresponsive or breathing funny needs immediate medical attention.

 Learning to interpret and respond to cat-talk can truly enhance your relationship with your feline.
-She’ll teach you — so be ready to learn.
+They’ll teach you, so be ready to learn.